Treat the dinner as a tradeoff

 If you can go early

-North End walk-in logic is strongest before the evening becomes peak-pressure.
+North End walk-in logic is strongest before the evening becomes peak-pressure; late arrival should push you toward a clearer fallback.

 If the trail wore you down

-Choose Back Bay or Beacon Hill recovery rather than forcing a wait-heavy dinner.
+Choose Back Bay or Beacon Hill recovery rather than forcing a wait-heavy dinner after the walk has already done its job.

 Weather fallback